lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/08 Online Booking.md

 # Reference
 ---
 # Introduction
-An online booking system provides its customers the ability to purchase theatre seats online.
+An online booking system provides the customers the ability to see the availability of the products and purchase.

 ## Key Words
 ---